Andrew Bocarsly

 Research Description:

-Improving membrane fuel cells that convert H2 and O2 or alcohols into electricity; exploring proton exchange polymer membranes; charge transfer processes and materials chemistry for alternate energy schemes including solar photochemistry and electrochemistry; electrochemical and semiconductor based photoelectrochemical conversion of CO2 to liquid fuels and syngas; water splitting for hydrogen production
+Fuel cells; proton exchange polymer membranes; charge transfer processes and materials chemistry for solar photochemistry and electrochemistry; electrochemical and photoelectrochemical conversion of CO2 to liquid fuels and syngas; water splitting for hydrogen production

 Research Areas: Carbon Capture & Storage, Energy Storage, Fuel Cells, Fuels, Renewable Energy, Solar